 - 1.1 This Appendix defines the construction of CAD reference sections, reference surfaces and reference volumes used throughout the Regulations in order to assess legality.
 The primary usage of these Reference Volumes and Surfaces is Aerodynamic legality, in conjunction with Article 3.
-However numerous further usages of such definitions are used in other Articles. - 1.2 Unless otherwise stated, only the declared reference section, reference surface or reference volume from each Article can be used to assess legality.
+However numerous further usages of such definitions are used in other Articles. - Unless otherwise stated, only the declared reference section, reference surface or reference volume from each Article can be used to assess legality.
 All other geometry used during the construction of these sections, surfaces or volumes must be considered for reference purposes only. - 1.3 In cases where an object (surface or volume) is trimmed using a surface, this must be performed by first finding the intersection between the object and the surface and then partitioning the object into two, by separating it at this intersection.
-One of these two parts is then discarded according to the relevant Article and the residual of the trimmed object is all that remains after the operation. - 1.4 All volumes are implicitly symmetrical about the car centre plane. - 1.5 The prefix "RV-" always refers to a Reference Volume, whereas the prefix "RS-" refers to a Reference Surface. - 1.6 The CAD models of all the volumes and surfaces listed in this Appendix can be downloaded in a parametric form in either CATIA or NX format from the following location: are available for Teams to download with a standard range of parameters.
-The FIA will provide a Team with a specific model on request.
+One of these two parts is then discarded according to the relevant Article and the residual of the trimmed object is all that remains after the operation. - 1.4 All volumes are implicitly symmetrical about the car centre plane. - 1.5 The prefix "RV-" always refers to a Reference Volume, whereas the prefix "RS-" refers to a Reference Surface. - 1.6 The CAD models of all the volumes and surfaces listed in this Appendix are available for Teams to download with a standard range of parameters.
+The FIA will provide a Team with a specific model on request. - 1.7 Should an inconsistency arise between a volume generated manually using the process outlined in this Article, or a volume that has been downloaded by the process outlined in §1.6, the FIA will adjudicate on a case-by-case basis the volume that will be applicable and correct the one that will be judged to have an inconsistency or error.